 Unless otherwise stated, no assignments will be accepted late.
 On the rare occasion that an assignment is announced that it can be submitted late, the assignment will be accepted with a penalty of 10% of the total worth of the assignment per day late, up to and including the late deadline announced.
 Do \not\ ask me to make special exceptions for you and you alone - that is NOT fair to the rest of the class.
 NO assignments may ever be delivered by email.
-Please do not ask to have a Canvas assignment re-opened online for late submission.
+Please do not ask to have a Canvas assignment reopened online for late submission.
 Budget for upload time to Canvas.
-All assignments are due by the start time of the class which it is due (unless otherwise noted).
+All assignments are due by the stated due date/time.
 Students with Disabilities: